 Jonathan’s music has taken him around the world conducting and performing throughout Europe, South Korea, Canada, and Mexico.
 From 2003-2004, he was the worship leader for The University of Mary Hardin Baylor Chapel and had the privilege of leading services with noted speakers such as Gov. Rick Perry.
 In 2011, Jonathan was the pianist for the first ever recording of the Tuskegee Airmen fight song.
 Additionally, he has performed for notable music festivals as South X Southwest in Austin and has recorded or been a part of multiple recorded albums.

-Jonathan has also participated in numerous speaking and preaching engagements.
+Jonathan has also participated in numerous speaking and preaching engagements and ministry opportunities including prison ministry.
 He has been a public communicator on various topics of worship and theology around the world and has shared his passion for missions and worship in worship services, conferences, retreats, and seminars.

-Theorists, Peter Martens, David Forrest, Matthew Santa, Lon Chaffin, Russell Riepe, and Joe Brumbeloe
+theorists, Peter Martens, David Forrest, Matthew Santa, Lon Chaffin, Russell Riepe, and Joe Brumbeloe, and

 Jonathan has been a part of professional ensembles such as the Texas Vocal Arts Ensemble and the Singing Men of Texas.
 In 2017, Jonathan launched a weekly blog and podcast entitled Act of Worship.
-He has authored numerous articles and books including the 2018 publication of A Sacred Dialogue: Initiation and Response in the Worship Event.
+He has authored numerous articles and books including the 2018 publications of A Sacred Dialogue: Initiation and Response in the Worship Event and Five Neglected Essentials of Worship and Their Solutions.
 Jonathan is currently a freelance musician and collaborative artist, worship leader, teacher, preacher, and member of multiple professional organizations.